-- Placement and Pathway
+Math Placement and Math Pathway

 When you enter UC San Diego, an accurate math placement is crucial.
 It determines in which class you start, how many math courses you will need, and ultimately how long your graduation path will be.